 Playing seventh chords in context

-Learning piano is a lifelong journey, and sometimes we progress rapidly and at other times it can feel hard earned, however there are times when there are “Ah ha” moments of realisation and discovery where we come across something that leapfrogs us to the next level in our understanding of music and for me, learning about seventh chords and practicing them was one of those moments.
-I hope this article, the seventh chords featured in it and the tutorials in Skoove resonate with you!
+Piano is a lifelong journey.
+Sometimes we progress rapidly and other times it will progress more slowly.
+However there are times when there are “Ah ha” moments of realization and discovery where we come across something that leapfrogs us to the next level in our understanding of music.